microsoft/accessibility-insights-windows/docs/NewProject.md

 ### For all projects
 1. Add a project to the AccessibilityInsights Solution (`src\AccessibilityInsights.sln`).
 2. Right-click on the project and select Properties.
-2. In the Application tab, configure "Target Framework" to use the same .NET Framework version used by the `AccessibilityInsights.Core` project.
+2. In the Application tab, configure "Target Framework" to use the same .NET Framework version used by the `AccessibilityInsights` project.
    - Currently .NET Framework 4.7.1 is used as target.
 3. In the build tab, set the following for both Debug and Release configurations:
    1. "Warning level" to 4.